michelfernandez/cove/site/content/english/signaturestandards.md

 {{% markdown %}}

 **Documents**
-without formal requirements with low liability risk.
+that are informal or internal and have a low liability risk.
 &nbsp;

 **Examples:**
-- Supplier offers
+- Supplier offer
-- Orders
+- Order
-- Organization internal documents
+- Internal document
-- Announcements
+- Announcement
 {{% /markdown %}}
     </td>
     <td>